Photo by Marc Dantan

 Since 1831 Deyrolle has been the taxidermist for Parisians.
-In the two-story shop on the lovely rue du Bac, you'll find everything from domestic animals, large exotic mammals (lions! zebras!), insects, shells, birds, and educational books.
+In the two-story shop on the lovely Rue du Bac, you'll find everything from domestic animals and large exotic mammals (lions! zebras!) to insects, shells, birds, and educational books.
 Parisians bring their small children here to teach them about the natural world because it feels like a beautiful natural history museum as much as an odd little shop of curiosities.
-In one room, drawers display beautiful insects and sea shells for purchase.
-A small gardening shop on first floor may be of interest to companions for whom taxidermy feels icky.
+In one room, drawers display beautiful insects and seashells for purchase.
+A small gardening shop on the first floor may be of interest to companions for whom taxidermy feels icky.

 By Clare Olivares, AFAR Local Expert